 Job's honesty about his confusion was more pleasing to God than his friends' confident explanations.
 The Bible consistently values honest wrestling over tidy theology that does not match experience.

-Study question: What would it look like to be more honest about the questions you actually have?
+Study question: Where have you been defending God with answers that do not actually fit your experience?
+What would it look like to be more honest about the questions you actually have?

 Day 1: Mark 9:14-29 Read the father's cry: "I do believe; help me overcome my unbelief."
 Write your own version.
+What do you believe?
 What do you not yet believe?
 Bring both to God honestly.

 Day 2: Habakkuk 1 Read the whole chapter.
 Write your own version of Habakkuk's complaint.
 What injustice or confusion are you bringing to God right now?